ArnoldDP/OStim-Community-Modlist/README.md

  ### Music

  Just like SFX, the vanilla audio has been improved and a lot of new music has been added.
-Also, like the SFX changes, the additions can be incredibly subjective and are easily disabled by scrolling down to the ***Sounds*** in MO2
+Also, like the SFX changes, the additions can be incredibly subjective and are easily disabled by scrolling down to the ***Sounds*** seperator in MO2

  </details>